 Lessons for Designing a School Greenhouse

 Streamline Decision Making

 “The key to the success of such an endeavor is having one or two people dedicated to driving and steering the project,” says Bill Martin.
 “Then create an expansive network of partners at the school, both adults and students, to help execute the project using their particular talents.”

-Collaboration between teachers, students and administrators was vital to the project moving forward.
+Collaboration between teachers, students and administrators were vital to the project moving forward.
 While students and teachers designed the greenhouse, administrators fundraised, each contributing toward a larger goal.
 This elucidates the importance of buy-in to the project.
-To have everyone working toward the same goal requires a clearly communicating the vision of the project, something the Pomfret teachers expertly did with use of a video and website.
+To have everyone working toward the same goal requires a clearly communicating the vision of the project, something the Pomfret teachers expertly did with the use of a video and website.

-Another clear take-away is the potential role of students.
+Another clear takeaway is the potential role of students.
 From the beginning, Martin and Geyer gave students the opportunity to direct and lead the project, making a school-wide, student-led effort.
-This broadened support for the project, and expanded it’s learning potential.
+This broadened support for the project and expanded it’s learning potential.
 As the Pomfret School Greenhouse shows there are numerous vital real-world learning opportunities before you the hammer and nails out.

 Another way to build support is to recognize all the ways a school greenhouse can be used.
 For example, at Pomfret, a biology class will be designed around the aquaponics and organic soil systems.
 Art students will create murals to cover the exterior of the north wall and the community service team will help manage the lettuce production and deliver greens to a local food bank.
 The full extent of the greenhouse’s planned impact is shown by the “Web of Influence,” created by students in the Fall 2015 Greenhouse Design Class, shown below.